sprushikareddy/bloghub2/README.md

   - `pip >= 21.3.1`
   - `AWS account` - if you want to use AWS
   - Setup variables in the `backend\config.py` file to encapsulate all your secret-keys related to AWS.
-- `git clone https://github.com/AI-14/chronicles.git` - clones the repository
+- `git clone https://github.com/sprushikareddy/bloghub2.git` - clones the repository
-- `cd chronicles`
+- `cd bloghub2`

 > NOTE: If you want to use local machine for image uploads rather than AWS-S3, then remove all the configs in `backend\core\settings.py` under `# AWS-S3`.
 Then in `backend\core\urls.py`, add this line `urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)`.
 With this setting, images will be stored under `backend\media\`.